jacquessham/ScotchWhisky/Report/Readme.md

 	<li>Region (Region Classification of Whisky Distillery)</li>
 </ul>
 <br>
 Note: The original data set contains latitude and longitude in UTM that I found it is useful to convert to degree.
+Latititude and Longitude in degree are very handy to visualize in Tableau.
 <br>
 <br>
 The data set only contains selected distilleries in Scotland that makes single-malt whiskies.